shiro-virek/shiro-virek.github.io/README.md

 # eapelroso-lab

-Here I put most of my creative coding experiments.
+Here I put most of my creative coding experiments 🧪⚗️

-By default, a random scene is triggered 🎲
+By default, a random scene is selected 🎲

 To select a particular scene, pass the scene name into the "art" parameter.